 Orbital Floor and Medial Orbital Wall Fractures

 The term ‘blow out fracture’ has historically meant a fracture of the orbital floor secondary to a direct blow to the globe, causing an increase in pressure that results in the thin orbital floor fracturing.
-Children presenting with floor or medial wall fractures are at high risk of entrapment, as paediatric bones are more prone to greenstick fracture, which then creates a ‘trapdoor’ effect ensnaring the inferior oblique and inferior rectus muscles or other orbital contents.
-Clinically, the child will be unable to complete upwards gaze.
+Children presenting with floor or medial wall fractures are at high risk of entrapment, as paediatric bones are more prone to greenstick fracture, creating a ‘trapdoor’ effect ensnaring the inferior oblique and inferior rectus muscles or other orbital contents.
+Clinically, the child will be unable to complete an upwards gaze.
 Entrapment is a surgical emergency, as ischaemia of the involved musculature can cause permanent damage.
 The infraorbital nerve is commonly damaged in these injuries.

 Orbital Roof Fractures

-Orbital roof fractures are more common in childhood as the frontal sinus has not yet pneumatised, therefore all posterior force to the superior orbital rim is transferred to the anterior cranial base.
+Orbital roof fractures are more common in childhood as the frontal sinus has not yet pneumatised.
+Therefore, all posterior force to the superior orbital rim is transferred to the anterior cranial base.
 Another mechanism of injury is a ‘blow-in’ fracture, where there is an inferiorly directed supraorbital force.

 NOE (nasal-orbital-ethmoidal) Fractures

-Nasal bone injuries are common in older children and adults and must always be assessed for an underlying NOE fracture.
+Nasal bone injuries are common in older children and adults and must continually be assessed for an underlying NOE fracture.
 When direct force is applied to the nasal bone, it can cause a collapse of the paired nasal, lacrimal, and ethmoidal bones.
 If this fracture is missed in a child, significant midface deformities can result.

 Although children are more likely than adults to suffer isolated orbital rim fractures, orbital fractures are often involved in midfacial fractures of the maxilla and zygoma: the orbit is involved in Le Fort II and III; zygoma fractures are often accompanied by orbital floor or medial wall fractures.